multiversx/mx-docs/docs/validators/devnet/install-update-devnet.md

 Find them in `$HOME/elrond-nodes/node-0/config` [be mindful of your “`**n**`” nodes]

-Create a safe backup for them on storage outside of the server running your node(s).
+Create a safe backup for them on storage outside the server running your node(s).